YorkshireGinger/MAAC/README.md

 **Agent Scoring Methods:** These are educuated guesses and aren't neccessarily what they should be.
 - **Valuation/Momentum Rule**: RSI was chosen, many other could have been.
 The logic is to follow generally accepted, though unnecessarliy arbitary, ovrebought (<30) and oversold (>70) levels and then map to BUY/HOLD/SELL.
 - **News Sentiment Rule**: VADER outputs a compound score which score overall sentiment and has generally accepted mappings to positive, neutal and negative sentiment and then to BUY/HOLD/SELL.
 - **Fundamental/Quality Rule**: Rough values for good and bad for each metric are assigned based on the four tickers being tech companies.
-However, to score how fundamentally good a company is, you would need to know the market levels and peer levels for each metric to get a relative sense of good/bad.
+However, to score how fundamentally good a company is, you would need to know the market levels, peer levels and its own historic levels for each metric to get a relative sense of good/bad.
 I provided a scorecard for a total company score with thresholds mapped to BUY/HOLD/SELL.
 - **Coordinator Rule**: Created a consenus matrix whereby:
 ```
 Decision rules (single source of truth):